r-hub/blog/content/post/2019-12-26-r-hub-usage.markdown

 |macos-elcapitan-release     |  2942|

 The most frequent platforms reflect the default platforms (from R, `rhub::platforms()[1,1]` which is debian-clang-devel, from the web interface "ubuntu-gcc-release"), including the default platforms mix for `rhub::check_for_cran()` ("windows-x86_64-devel", "ubuntu-gcc-release", "fedora-clang-devel" and if the package needs compilation "linux-x86_64-rocker-gcc-san").

+## Conclusion

+In total, over time, the R-hub package builder has been used by 2405 users for 4255 packages.
+For comparison at the time of writing there are 15348 packages on CRAN.
+We hope to keep helping package developers check their packages and debug issues, thanks to the package builder, [its docs](https://docs.r-hub.io/), and this blog.
+Thanks to all users who notified problems and suggested enhancements via [GitHub](https://docs.r-hub.io/#pkg-dev-help) or [gitter](https://gitter.im/r-hub/community), keep your feedback and questions coming!